 Conflict between the settlers and the Natives worsened until it boiled over into all-out war.
 Lord Dunmore’s militia took the field and met the Native resistance at the Battle of Point Pleasant.
 The battle itself was a draw, as the Virginians took heavy losses but held firm.
 It also gave the Natives a chance to see their foes’ true strength, and they realized they were hopelessly outmatched.
 They sued for peace.

-As one a skilled Indian Agent in Lord Dunmore’s employ, Simon Girty was an integral part of the war effort.
+As a skilled Indian Agent in Lord Dunmore’s employ, Simon Girty was an integral part of the war effort.
 He was one of the militia’s most effective scouts, shuttling messages between Dunmore and his field commanders.
 He was one of the translators who negotiated the Treaty of Camp Charlotte that ended the war.
 He was even responsible for memorizing and transcribing Logan’s Lament, an impromptu speech made by a Mingo chief who refused to come to the negotiating table.

 Girty’s contributions were noticed.
 When the Virginians returned to Fort Pitt, he was rewarded with a commission as a lieutenant in the militia.
-He took the king’s shilling and swore an to defend the British crown.
+He took the king’s shilling and swore an oath to defend the British crown.

 It was February 22, 1775.